bio-raum/FooDMe2/docs/user_doc/usage.md

 :   A mandatory name for this run, to be included with the result files.

-`--email me@google.com` [ default = null]

-:   An email address to which the MultiQC report is send after pipeline completion.
-This requires for the executing system to have [sendmail](https://rimuhosting.com/support/settingupemail.jsp?mta=sendmail) configured.

 ### PCR primers

 `--list_primers` [ default = false]